tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231230/2023-12-30-home-lab-part-2.md

 In this part, we will be setting up the VLANs for the components we configured in part [one]({% post_url 2023-12-27-home-lab-part-1 %}).

 Virtual Local Area Network(VLAN) allow us to create logical networks on top of a physical one.
-This would allow us to segregate the the hosts in and only host within the same VLAN can talk to each other.
+This would allow only hosts within the same VLAN to talk to each other.
+For hosts to communicate cross VLAN, a router would be required.

 `Lab Private` switch will be connecting all VLANs and the firewall together.
 The VMs will be sitting in two different VLANs.
 Thus, we need to setup 2 VLANs.